Freddis/gym-tracker-web/README.md

 In this project, frontend and backend are segregated even though they're running under the same framework.
 Only a small amount of common utilities and enums should be shared.

 ### Frameworks
 The project uses Tanstack Start as the frontend framework, which is similar to <b>NextJS</b>.
-The Backend API is built upon <b>Strap-On OpenAPI</b> which is framework agnostic.
+The Backend API is built upon <b>Snap-On OpenAPI</b> which is framework agnostic.

 Unlike NextJS, Tanstack Start easily allows you to turn it into a single page application (SPA).
-Combined with the fact that Strap-On OpenAPI is framework agnostic, it allows for quick scaling when the time comes.
+Combined with the fact that Snap-On OpenAPI is framework agnostic, it allows for quick scaling when the time comes.

 ### Folder structure